xillio/definitive-guide/02_developing_a_plugin.md

 ### References

 And finally, if you have constructs that work as a group or that are similar to each other you can reference them here.
 This will add a link to the documentation page to the referenced construct.
-You reference a construct by it's name (like System.print).
+You reference a construct by its name (like `System.print`).
 You can leave out the package name if you are referencing a construct in the same package as the documented construct.

 ## Using Services